GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 🔥 **Tips:**

-Directive `@applyField` (provided by the [**Field on Field**](https://gatographql.com/extensions/field-on-field/) extension) has two ways to handle its output:
+Directive `@applyField` (provided by the [**Field on Field**](https://gatographql.com/extensions/field-on-field/) extension) has two potential destinations for its output:

-- Provide argument `passOnwardsAs` to assign the new value to a dynamic variable, from which it can be read by the following nested directives
+- Providing argument `passOnwardsAs: "someVariableName"` will assign the new value to dynamic variable `$someVariableName`, from which it can be read by the upcoming nested directives:

 ```graphql
       @applyField(